-Hull, a Republican, was the representative for Illinois's 16th congressional district from 1931 to 1933.
+Hull was the representative for Illinois’s 16th congressional district as a Republican.
+He served from 1931 to 1933.

 From Dec 1923 to Mar 1933, Hull missed 160 of 591 roll call votes, which is 27.1%.
 This is worse than the median of 16.4% among the lifetime records of representatives serving in Mar 1933.
 The chart below reports missed votes over time.

 |Dec 1927-May 1928||54||15||27.8%||76th|

 |Dec 1929-Feb 1930||9||3||33.3%||66th|

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information